Professor; Associate Dean of Faculty Development and International Initiatives

 178 Pillsbury Dr SE

-Ph.D., University of Illinois, Urbana-Champaign, human resource education
+Ph.D., University of Illinois, Urbana-Champaign, human resource development

 M.Sc., University of Illinois at Urbana-Champaign, leisure studies